oisdk/site/posts/2017-03-08-constrained-applicatives-lhs.markdown

 Like above, it has a continuation version, [Yoneda](https://hackage.haskell.org/package/kan-extensions-5.0.1/docs/Data-Functor-Yoneda.html).

 For applicatives, though, the situation is different.
 In the paper, they weren't able to define a transformer for applicatives that could be interpreted in some restricted applicative.
 I needed one because I wanted to use `-XApplicativeDo`{.haskell} notation: the desugaring uses `<*>`{.haskell}, not the `liftAn`{.haskell} functions, so I wanted to construct a free applicative using `<*>`{.haskell}, and run it using the lift functions.
-It turned out to be much more difficult than I anticipated!
+What I managed to cobble to gether doesn't *really* solve the problem, but it works for `-XApplicativeDo`!

 The key with a lot of this was realizing that `<*>`{.haskell} is *snoc*, not cons.
 Using a [free applicative](https://ro-che.info/articles/2013-03-31-flavours-of-free-applicative-functors):